Comparison notes

 Best for large contributor groups

-Keepsake supports up to 999 contributors in one project, while StoryWorth requires separate subscriptions for multiple storytellers.
+Keepsake — Keepsake supports unlimited contributors in one project, while StoryWorth requires separate subscriptions for multiple storytellers.

 • You want one weekly writing prompt by email and a simple text routine.